 Where the Home Office alleges a failure to comply with sponsor licence duties, this can result in a downgrade in the licence rating, or suspension or revocation of the licence, putting the jobs and immigration status of existing migrant workers at risk.

-If your licence is downgraded you will be required to pay UKVI for the privilege of being given an action plan that specifies the issues that you must remedy in order to be upgraded back to A-status.
-If your licence is revoked you may be barred from applying for a new licence for a six month cooling off period.
+If your licence is downgraded you will be required to pay UKVI for an action plan to be put in place, that specifies the issues that you must remedy in order to be upgraded back to A-status.
+If your licence is revoked you may be barred from applying for a new licence for a six-month cooling-off period.
+This all means it is much better to take a proactive approach to meeting your sponsor duties, and avoid having to deal with Home Office enforcement action.

 So what do you need to do to ensure compliance with your sponsor duties?